 - Check Products

 Candidates that sit for the NCPC program examination must follow these steps:

 - Step 1: Have the recommended minimum two years of experience in the financial services industry and a desire to learn more about check payments.

 - Step 2: Prepare for the Examination through study of recommended topics and review of related reference materials.

 - Step 3: Register for the Examination with ECCHO and pay the examination fees.

 - Step 4: Make an appointment at a Pearson Vue Test Center or schedule a time to take your exam at home using OnVUE online proctoring.
 Note: Appointments may be made up to one calendar day prior to the date a candidate wishes to test, subject to availability.
 For more information about testing with OnVUE, see the link to the NCP (ECCHO) online proctoring page.

 Examination Scheduling Information

-Arrive 30 minutes before the scheduled appointment to allow time for all Test Center sign-in procedures.
+On the date of your examination, plan to arrive 30 minutes before the scheduled appointment to allow time for all Test Center sign-in procedures.
 Bring a copy of the email from Pearson VUE confirming the appointment location, date and time and have your ECCHO ID available.
 If you arrive more than 15 minutes late for the exam appointment, you may be refused admission and forfeit fees.